ImFrankB/FranklinBu-Basic-Python-codes/README.md

 # FranklinBu-Basic-Python-codes
-These are basic python codes i created
+Some basic and beginner coding challenges i completed :)